 WHAT IS EMPOWER WOMEN, POWER TRADE?

-EIF’s new initiative aims at transforming the economic lives of women in Least Developed Countries (LDCs).
+EIF’s initiative aims at transforming the economic lives of women in least developed countries (LDCs).
 It focuses on female entrepreneurs and producers, cross-border traders and women-owned micro-, small- and medium-sized enterprises (MSMEs).

-At the foundation of this effort will be the building of the evidence base to support gender-sensitive policies through EIF’s country-specific trade studies.
-Strategic support will be directed at sectors in which women are predominantly engaged, so female-owned businesses can expand and access new regional and global markets.
+At the foundation of this effort is building the evidence base to support gender-sensitive policies through EIF’s country-specific trade studies.
+Strategic support is directed at sectors in which women are predominantly engaged, so female-owned businesses can expand and access new regional and global markets.

 Across LDCs women continue to face constraints that limit their participation in global trade.
 This includes discriminatory laws and social norms related to women’s responsibilities and mobility, as well as barriers relating to information and finance that reduce access to opportunities.

-Empower Women, Power Trade will operate in the 47 LDCs, with emphasis on countries where EIF has ongoing projects or partnerships and where EIF has a mandate.
-Financial support of US$10 million will be directed to projects submitted by country governments, with co-funding through the leveraging of existing programmes by EIF partner agencies.
+Empower Women, Power Trade operates in the 46 LDCs, with emphasis on countries where EIF has ongoing projects or partnerships and where EIF has a mandate.
+Projects are currently taking place in Burkina Faso, Burundi, Bhutan, the Gambia, Ethiopia, Timor-Leste, Zambia and many others.
+Financial support of US$10 million is directed to projects submitted by country governments, with co-funding through the leveraging of existing programmes by EIF partner agencies.

 PARTNER WITH US

 Does your institution work on similar issues?
 Are you interested in helping to be the catalyst female traders in LDCs need right now?
-Contact Annette Ssemuwemba at email@example.com for more information about partnerships.
+Contact EIF at email@example.com for more information about partnerships.